asier-izquierdo/craftceres/README.md

 This repository contains the configuration files for the PaperMC java server, the automation scripts that the machine uses to perform mainteinance tasks, and the website itself.<br>
 The "server" folder contains only the files that have been altered from those PaperMC auto-generated.
 Inside the folder, any child directory will be as-is, so that on a fresh installation, this repository can be cloned in order for server to be pre-configured, only auto-generating those that don't need further configuration.

-_Both the updater and the backer assume you use a `tmux` session for the server, not only because that's how __I__ have set it up, but because the only way to interact with a running Java server and see previous logs in its console is through a terminal multiplexor._
+_Both the updater and the backer assume you use a `tmux` session for the server, not only because that's how __I__ have set it up, but because the only way to interact with a running Java server and see previous logs in its console (from other devices) is through a terminal multiplexor._

 ## updater.sh